 In addition to her client responsibilities, Vivian Hunt is a recognised leader within McKinsey on leadership and diversity.
 She was previously named as one of the top ten “most influential black people in Britain” by the Powerlist Foundation, and The Financial Times identified her as one of the '30 most influential people in London”.

 Accolades aside, she makes it onto our top 50 list of listening leaders because she’s someone who explicitly recognises the power of listening, especially to those on the margins of the organisation.

 Leadership means being aware that people working in the most surprising places in your organisation know what’s really going on.

 A long-term advocate of the belief that great ideas can come from anywhere, Leo Quinn cites listening to employees as a key element of success.

-To date, Quinn has saved the business £4m through their campaign called ‘My Contribution’, an initiative encouraging employees to contribute their knowledge and ideas to help improve the business.
+To date, Balfour Beatty has saved over £4m through ‘My Contribution’, an initiative encouraging employees to contribute their knowledge and ideas to help improve the business.

 More often than not, the best ideas and innovations come from your employees.